 The Roots Of The CLU Designation

-Perhaps the worst irony of the situation is that the American College itself was founded by Solomon Huebner, a pioneer recognized as “the father of insurance education” who originated the concept of “human life value” to determine the proper amount of life insurance someone should have, and a man who was committed to establishing a professional minimum standard in his own field of insurance.
+Perhaps the worst irony of the situation is that the American College of Financial Services itself was founded by Solomon Huebner, a pioneer recognized as “the father of insurance education” who originated the concept of “human life value” to determine the proper amount of life insurance someone should have, and a man who was committed to establishing a professional minimum standard in his own field of insurance.
 It was Huebner who created the CLU designation nearly a century ago, decades before the CFP certification was even a vague concept, and helped to craft around it an educational curriculum that would help to separate in the eyes of the public who had met a recognizable standard for minimum competency to be deemed a true life insurance professional.
 Sadly, the American College was not terribly successful in promoting visibility of the CLU to the public – perhaps because of its insistence on maintaining it as a 100-year proprietary, monopolistic program! – and thus Huebner’s dream of a minimum standard remained only a voluntary certification and not a licensing requirement.
 In point of fact, this is a rather a sad conclusion to Huebner’s vision, given today’s world of senior financial abuse through the improper sale of insurance products, where a stronger minimum competency standard for life insurance salespeople might again go a long way in protecting consumers.